ttjpleizier/relmuss-specification/docs/attributes.md

 ### Bible readings (`sp-r`)
 Bible readings refer to biblical books, chapters and verses in the Bible.
 Readings are taken from a particular translation.
 Lists of abbreviations of biblical books and translations can be found in Appendix A.

 *Rule* Biblical books are abbrevated according to the list in the appendix.
-References are constructed by
+References are constructed

-a. between two to four *lowercase* letters of the English name of the book,
+- between two to four *lowercase* letters of the English name of the book,
-b. followed by a `.` (dot),
+- followed by a `.` (dot),
-c. followed by the number of the chapter,
+- followed by the number of the chapter,
-d. another `.` (dot) and
+- another `.` (dot) and
-e. the starting verse of the reading.
+- the starting verse of the reading.
 The range of verses is NOT annotated.

 *Example* An annotated reading in the Dutch translation *NBV* from the first book of the Corinthians, chapter 1, from vers 1 to 14 has the following three labels: